-The 5 are that the rising cost of oil will make air trave all but obsolete except for the super-rich.
-Current fig gures 6 to the fact that price es may reach €10,000 for just a short trip abroad, and the days of zooming across E Europe for the price of a coach ticket will be nothing but a distant memory.
+The 5 are that the rising cost of oil will make air travel all but obsolete except for the super-rich.
+Current figures 6 to the fact that prices may reach €10,000 for just a short trip abroad, and the days of zooming across Europe for the price of a coach ticket will be nothing but a distant memory.
 'Staycations' and virtual tours of exotic places will replace vacations, putting a serious dent in the tourist industry.
 Cars will downsize.
-Those ga Cars will downsize.
-Those gas-guzzling monsters that fill the roads today will soon become a 7of the past.
-Law-makers are 8to intervene in favour of eco- friendly cars, while people w vill believe 'smaller is better' as parking spaces fail to grow in proportion to the population.
-The development of intelligent cars will 9pace so that, by 2030, they will drive themselves.
+Those gas-guzzling monsters that fill the roads today will soon become a 7 of the past.
+Law-makers are 8 to intervene in favour of ecofriendly cars, while people will believe 'smaller is better' as parking spaces fail to grow in proportion to the population.
+The development of intelligent cars will 9 pace so that, by 2030, they will drive themselves.
 The big boom area will be trains.
-Following the 10ir n usable bio-fuel, small, compact trains will be everywhere, regularly filling up at bio-fuel stations.
-The train is also 11to be silent.
-Acoustic technicians may 12have come up with sound- neutralising frequency waves that mute the carriage.
-The 13of being deafened by engines and mobile phone conversations will be over.
-5 a) opportunities b) truths c) signs 6 a) point b) signal c) target 7 a) moment b) thing c) memorial 8 a) for b) bound c) definite 9 a) gain b) get c) gather 10 a) explosion b) growing c) popularity 11 a) ready b) likely c) thought 12 a) right b) well c) but 13 a) days b) day c) time
+Following the 10 in usable bio-fuel, small, compact trains will be everywhere, regularly filling up at bio-fuel stations.
+The train is also 11___to be silent.
+Acoustic technicians may 12 have come up with soundneutralising frequency waves that mute the carriage.
+The 13 of being deafened by engines and mobile phone conversations will be over.
+5 a) opportunities b) truths c) signs 6 a) point b) signal c) target 7 a) moment b) thing c) memorial 8 a) for b) bound c) definite 9 a) gain c) gather b) get 10 a) explosion b) growing c) popularity 11 a) ready b) likely c) thought b) well c) but 12 a) right 13 a) days b) day c) time

 For questions 14-20, read the text below and look carefully at each line.
 Some of the lines are correct, and some have a word which should not be there.
-If a line is correct, put a tick $(\sqrt{})$.
+If a line is correct, put a tick ($\sqrt{}$).
 If a line has a word which should not be there, write the word in the answer box provided

 14 The technology has had a major impact on many fields.
-Nowadays we can't 15 suppose business, communication, or traveling without computers.
-I want 16 to discuss about the impact of computers on education.
-Modern 17 technology has made life easy for students: it is possible to access to any 18 library to make research.
-Computers give students an opportunity 19 to gather an information about various topics from the Internet.
-It is 20 one of the most easiest ways of making research for students.
+Nowadays we can't the (Technology an abstract noun) 15 suppose business, communication, or traveling without computers.
+I want correct 16 to discuss about the impact of computers on education.
+Modern about (discuss sth) 17 technology has made life easy for students: it is possible to access to any to (access sth) 18 library to make research.
+Computers give students an opportunity correct 19 to gather an information about various topics from the Internet.
+It is an ("information" is an uncountable noun so we can't use indefinite articles with it) 20 one of the most easiest ways of making research for students. most (the mistake in forming the superlative degree of adjectives).